NerdParker/Song-Popularity/README.md

 ![alt text](https://github.com/NerdParker/Song-Popularity-Capstone/blob/master/Images/Artists%20With%20most%20BB%20Toppers.PNG)

-We can see that there are many artists who are great and quite close together in chart toppers in the top artists but no one comes close to Madonna.
+We can see that there are many artists who are great and quite close together in chart toppers in the top artists, but no one comes close to Madonna.
 My final initial exploration of the billboard lyrics was to see how lyric variety has changed overtime:

 ![alt text](https://github.com/NerdParker/Song-Popularity-Capstone/blob/master/Images/Lyric%20Variety%20Overtime.PNG)